 The tabs and slots construction left some large openings around the bottom walls, so they got a bead of caulking.

+A piece of cedar shim glued to the back wall gives a nice rough surface to climb on.
 A piece of a plank became a base for plants and sticks, and a dollar store pot holder turned into a nice woven carpet.

 Step 4: Add a water source

 Lastly, we added a shallow dish of water for her.
 If not, you’ll need to mist the container to provide the necessary hydration.